- Introduction

 - uses: astral-sh/ruff-action@v3

-…or adding the following to your CI/CD workflow:
+…or add the following to your CI/CD workflow:

 - uses: astral-sh/ruff-action@v3